NOAO / SCIENCE PHOTO LIBRARY NOAO / SCIENCE PHOTO LIBRARY

 This image may not be used to state or imply NOAO endorsement of any company or product.

-Time exposure photo of the Leonid meteor shower, taken on 18 November 1966, showing meteor trails (long streaks) & stars (short streaks).
-The Leonid shower occurs each year, usually reaching a maxi- mum of around 10 meteors/hour on 17-18 November.
-Every 33 years, however, a spectacular shower occurs; the 1966 shower was the richest ever recorded, reaching a rate of 60,000/hour.
+Time exposure photo of the Leonid meteor shower, taken on 18 November 1966, showing numerous meteor trails.
+The Leonid shower occurs in November each year, usually reaching a maximum of around 10 meteors an hour on 17-18 November.
+Every 33 years, however, a spectacular shower occurs; the 1966 shower was the richest ever recorded, reaching a rate of 60,000 per hour at its peak.
 A meteor is a dust particle which enters the atmosphere at speed & burns up due to friction.
-The Leonids occur when the Earth enters an orbiting stream of debris from the decaying comet Tempel-Tuttle.
+The Leonid shower occurs when the Earth enters an orbiting stream of debris from the decaying comet Tempel-Tuttle.

 Model release not required.
 Property release not required.